Peroshki/Cellular-Automata-with-Shaders/README.md

 Use the Up/Down arrow keys to control the speed of the animation.

-The rulset used for the cellular automata is commonly known as Brian's Brain.

 ## Brian's Brain (from Wikipedia)
 Brian's Brain is a cellular automaton devised by Brian Silverman.